khilnani/supercollider.web/README.md

 Codebase
 ---------

+- src
 	- supercollider.web.js: The main js file of the application
 	- config
-	- config/config.js: Template config file that should contain SoundCloud client keys, Log levels etc.
+		- config.js: Template config file that should contain SoundCloud client keys, Log levels etc.
 		- config.illegals.js: Illegal keywords
 	- html: Publish html/js/css files accessible at http://server:port/
 	- modules: Custom modules for the application that handle request routing, utils, SoundCloud API etc.
 	- templates: Template SCD files used to generate SuperCollider code send to sclang
-- test: Vow tests and reference SuperCollider code that is used for standalone testing of SC integration.
+- tests: Vow and PhantomJS tests
 - docs: misc stuff
 	- examples: Sample SuperCollider code that is created, along with the resulting audio.
 	- leftovers: Experiments, abandoned ideas etc. that may be of interest.
+	- misc: Reference SuperCollider code that is used for standalone testing of SC integration.